Causal Bandits without Graph Learning: Related Work

 \section{Related Work}

-In recent years, several work on Causal Bandit problem \cite{lattimore2016causal,sen2017identifying,lee2018structural,nair2021budgeted,de2022causal} have shown that incorporation of causal structure improves upon the performance of standard bandit MAB algorithms.
+In recent years, several work on Causal Bandit problem \cite{lattimore2016causal,sen2017identifying,lee2018structural,nair2021budgeted,de2022causal} have shown that incorporation of causal structure improves upon the performance of standard bandit \ac{mab} algorithms.
 However, the aforementioned work relay on a limiting assumption that the underlying causal graph is given.
 In this work, we remove this assumption.

 When the causal graph is unknown, a natural approach is to first learn it through observations and interventions.
 Problem of learning a causal graph from a mix of observations and interventions has been extensively studied in causal structure learning literature \cite{hauser2014two,hu2014randomized,shanmugam2015learning}.
 Yet learning the entire underlying causal graph might not be necessary for a learner in order to maximize its reward.
 Further, merely learning the essential graph requires more than linear (in terms of variables/nodes in the graph) number of conditional independence tests~\cite{mokhtarian2022learning}.
-Instead, we propose an algorithm that discovers the parents of the reward node in sublinear number of atomic interventions.
-Discovering the parents suffices as when the underlying causal graph does not contain unobserved variables, it is known that the best intervention is always over the set of parent nodes of the reward node $R$ \cite{lee2018structural}.
+Instead, we propose an algorithm that discovers the parents of the reward node in sublinear number of interventions on large classes of graphs.
+In case when it is known that there is at most one parent of the reward node, all of these interventions are atomic and we show that our algorithm is optimal.

 \citet{de2022causal} propose a causal bandit algorithm which does not require any prior knowledge of the causal structure and uses separating sets estimated in an online fashion.
-Their theoretical result holds only when a true separating set is known.
-The authors do not provide a final bound on the regret.
-The closest work to our paper is that of \citet{lu2021causal}, in which the authors derive regret bounds for an algorithm based on central node interventions.
+Their theoretical result holds only when a true separating set is known and the authors do not provide a final bound on the regret.
+The closest work to our paper is that of \citet{lu2021causal} in which the authors derive regret bounds for an algorithm based on central node interventions.
 However, they assume the essential graph is known to the learner while our algorithm makes no such assumption.